imAIgene-Dream3D/BEHAV3D/README.md

 ## Repository
 This repository contains a collection of scripts enabling the following dowstream analysis.
 Follow the strucutre in the script folder.
 ### (1) Organoids death dynamics
-#### Full well organoid dynamics.
--Script to import data
+-Script to batch import data

--Script to process data
+-Script for death dynamics per well

-#### Individual organoid dynamics
+-Script for individual organoid death dynamics
--Script to import data

--Script to process data